What the 2008 recession did to unemployment, hiring, and job search timelines

 Step 2: Broaden your search without weakening your professional identity

-You can expand across job titles, employer type, industry, or work arrangement.
+You can broaden across job titles, employer type, industry, or work arrangement.
 A marketer, for example, may look beyond “marketing manager” roles and consider content, communications, customer education, or product support positions that use the same strengths in a slightly different form.

 Ways to broaden without drifting off course: